MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral researcher at [LINK Lab](https://link.soc.northwestern.edu/about-us/) at Northwestern University and an affiliated postdoctoral researcher at the [Computational Social Science Lab](https://www.hfp.tum.de/css/startseite/) at the Technical University of Munich.
+I'm a postdoctoral researcher at [LINK Lab](https://link.soc.northwestern.edu/about-us/) at Northwestern University and an affiliated postdoctoral researcher at the [Computational Social Science Lab](https://www.hfp.tum.de/css/startseite/) at the Technical University of Munich, where I received my Ph.D. in 2024.

 focusing on the impact of AI on misinformation in science.
 She also conducts research on using natural language processing (NLP) for violence detection and mental health.
 Miriam holds a Ph.D. in Computational Social Science from the Technical University of Munich.
-Her academic background is multidisciplinary, with undergraduate degrees in Psychology, Political Science, and History, along with a master’s degree in Criminology.
+I hold undergraduate degrees in Psychology, Political Science, and History, and a master’s degree in Criminology.

 A data-driven personal website
 ======